amillerb/fta-liftandshift-dcmigration/doc/devops-iac-redeployment.md

 [Infrastructure as Code Guidance](https://github.com/Azure/fta-live-iac#what-is-infrastructure-as-code)

 ## 1 Pre-Requisites
-### &nbsp;&nbsp;&nbsp;&nbsp; 1.1\.
+### 1.1\.
 Gather VM information from the Migration Discovery (using CSV generated from the discovery as a reference) to setup a `variables.yml` for pipeline execution.
 Ensure that the capacity planning is accurate for these resources.

 ## 2 Redeployment/Rehosting Tools - Planning and Implementation
-### &nbsp;&nbsp;&nbsp;&nbsp; 2.1\.
+### 2.1\.
 Create a project in Azure DevOps using guidance from the [DevOps/IaC Template](.\importing-template.md).
 This project template gives a baseline for getting started with planning and tracking migration tasks using [Azure Boards](https://docs.microsoft.com/en-us/azure/devops/boards/get-started/?view=azure-devops) and executing this migration path with [Azure Repos](https://docs.microsoft.com/en-us/azure/devops/repos/get-started/?view=azure-devops).
 In addition to this guidance, there are also sample [Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops) templates in this repo that can be used as a baseline for your migration pipelines.

-### &nbsp;&nbsp;&nbsp;&nbsp; 2.2\.
+### 2.2\.
 In the Azure DevOps Project Settings, allocate the appropriate permissions for users and Service Principals using least privilege.
 Also, create a service connection to use within your Azure DevOps environment for deployment purposes.

-### &nbsp;&nbsp;&nbsp;&nbsp; 2.3\.
+### 2.3\.
 Create the appropriate repository for template storage and version control using guidance outlined below:

 Recommended folder structure:
 <br>